Taco Bell FIRE! Carry-On Luggage | CALPAK

 • Flyby of Io with Repeat Encounters, a proposed spacecraft mission to Jupiter's moon Io

-• Foundation for Individual Rights and Expression (formerly Foundation for Individual Rights in Education), a civil liberties organization in the US
+• Foundation for Individual Rights and Expression (formerly Foundation for Individual Rights in Education), a conservative civil liberties organization in the US

 • Fully Integrated Robotised Engine, a series of engines produced by Fiat